aodbee/recsalmo/README.md

    >conda activate myenv
 4. Install dependent conda packages
-   >conda install -c conda-forge biopython,openpyxl,seaborn
+   >conda install -c bioconda fastmlst,sistr_cmd,ncbi-amrfinderplus,parsnp

-   >conda install -c bioconda sistr_cmd,fastmlst,ncbi-amrfinderplus,parsnp
+   >conda install -c conda-forge openpyxl,seaborn
-6. Install NCBI-Blast+
-   >sudo apt-get -y install ncbi-blast+
-7. Update databases for fastmlst and ncbi-amrfinderplus
+5. Update databases for fastmlst and ncbi-amrfinderplus packages
    >fastmlst --update-mlst -t 1

    >amrfinder -u
-8. Create a folder (any name is fine) and put all the files of the RECSALMO project inside (recsalmo.py is inside the project, first level)
+6. Create a folder (any name is fine) and put all the files of the RECSALMO project inside that folder (recsalmo.py is inside the project, first level).

 **Usage:**